chemosim-lab/ProLIF/docs/source/installation.rst

     pip install https://github.com/chemosim-lab/ProLIF/archive/v0.3.0.zip

-.. note:: Until MDAnalysis version 2.0.0 is out, ProLIF can only be installed through our GitHub repository.
-Once MDAnalysis v2.0.0 is out, it will be made available as a standard PyPI package and installable with ``pip install prolif``.
+.. note:: Until MDAnalysis version 2.2.0 is out, ProLIF can only be installed through our GitHub repository.
+Once MDAnalysis v2.2.0 is out, it will be made available as a standard PyPI package and installable with ``pip install prolif`` or directly through conda.

 .. _conda: https://docs.conda.io/projects/conda/en/latest/user-guide/index.html